Wakoma/OfflineAI/README.md

 ## Running LLMs Low End PCs

-### tl:dr

 Low-end Machine Tips:
 - TPS: or t/s, means Tokens per second.
 The higher the better.
 1t/s is slow, and you'll be waiting for the output.
   - Aim for more than 10 t/s if possible.
   - LLM tokens per second (TPS) measures how quickly a Large Language Model can process text, with each token representing a word or subword
   - You can use a larger model on low-end machine, but the speed at which the LLM spits out a response will be much slower.
 This is still offline though.
-- Software: If you don't know where to start, install GPT4ALL (https://gpt4all.io/index.html) or kobold.
+- Software: If you don't know where to start, install GPT4ALL (https://gpt4all.io/index.html) or kobold (https://github.com/LostRuins/koboldcpp).
 - Models: try a 7B or 8B model.
 If it's too slow for you, try a 3B model.
   - Look for models that offer quantized versions.
 Quantization reduces the precision of the model weights, making them smaller and faster to process.
+The model should say something like Q8 next to the name.
 - Low/No VRAM: With little to no RAM, make sure your CPU fan is working well and does not let the processor overheat.
 Running LLMs  can be very demanding.
   - 8GB RAM?
 This will work, but you may want to save up some money to get more RAM.
 RAM is relatively cheap these days and getting 16GB would enable you to run models that are twice as big.  (https://www.reddit.com/r/LocalLLaMA/comments/14q5n5c/comment/jqm3cpm/)
 - Other tips: